petecheslock/llm-d-meeting-organizer/GOOGLE_APPS_SCRIPT_SETUP.md

 - Add more meeting configurations as needed
 - Each meeting prefix gets moved to its exact target folder - no subfolder creation
 - **YouTube upload is optional** - only configure for meetings you want automatically uploaded
-- If any meeting has `uploadToYoutube: true`, you must provide the YOUTUBE configuration section
 - YouTube uploads happen **before** file movement for safety

-### Step 6: Enable Google Drive API
+### Step 6: Enable Required APIs

 1. In the Apps Script editor, click on "Services" (+ icon) in the left sidebar
 2. Find "Drive API" and click "Add"
 3. Keep the default identifier "Drive"
+4. **If YouTube uploads are enabled**: Also add "YouTube Data API" (should already be added from Step 3.1)

+### Step 7: Test YouTube Authorization (If Enabled)

+**If you have any meetings configured with `uploadToYoutube: true`, complete this step first:**

+1. **Authorize YouTube Access**:
+   - Select `testYouTubeAuthorization` from the function dropdown
+   - Click the ▶️ "Run" button
+   - When prompted, grant YouTube permissions:
+     - Click "Review permissions"
+     - Choose your Google account
+     - Click "Advanced" → "Go to LLM-D Meeting File Organizer (unsafe)"
+     - Click "Allow"
+     - **Important**: Make sure to grant YouTube permissions when asked
+2. Check the execution logs - you should see "✅ YouTube authorization successful!"
+3. **This step establishes the OAuth connection for YouTube uploads**

-### Step 7: Test the Script (Debug Mode)
+### Step 8: Test the Script (Debug Mode)

 1. Save the script (Ctrl+S or Cmd+S)
-2. **First, test in debug mode** - Run the `testDebugMode` function:
+2. **Test in debug mode** - Run the `testDebugMode` function:
    - Select `testDebugMode` from the function dropdown
    - Click the ▶️ "Run" button
-3. Grant permissions when prompted:
+3. Grant remaining permissions when prompted (if you haven't already):
    - Click "Review permissions"
    - Choose your Google account
    - Click "Advanced" → "Go to LLM-D Meeting File Organizer (unsafe)"